 With SHOEBOX Audiometry, Reviewers leverage our web portal to perform their reviews and provide feedback.
 The Reviewers access the hearing health records of the clients in the states they are assigned.
 The web portal triaging review system intelligently compares the most recent test against an employee’s baseline to know if a shift has occurred and/or if additional review is indicated.

-The portal is also the mechanism used for communicating recommendation to the employer, including follow-up actions.
+The portal is also the mechanism used for communicating recommendations to the employer, including follow-up actions.
 When a Reviewer recommends that an employer look at a specific employee file in the portal, we simply change a flag status to “follow-up.”
 The employer is responsible to log into the web portal and action the Reviewer’s recommendations.

-As this is all accomplished digitally, communication is streamlined and easy-to-access.
+As this is all accomplished digitally, communication is streamlined and easy to access.
 Tracking of actions is also chronicled which is especially helpful retrospectively.
 The steps that remain to be completed are clearly indicated, as well as what has already been actioned.
 All of this makes complying with OSHA reporting requirements easier and more efficient.

 The concept of the SHOEBOX Audiology Reviewer Network is different from how most reviews are done.
 What are the advantages of using this network?

 With the Reviewer Network, we can offer reviews across the United States and Canada.
 It can be challenging to find a local Reviewer in every state/region where an organization may have facilities.
-The Review Network removes that burden from the employer, and enables a company to offer full hearing conservation services in-house.
+The Review Network removes that burden from the employer and enables a company to offer full hearing conservation services in-house.

-With SHOEBOX mobile audiometry, a company can save time and money by conducting tests and retests in-house, and the Reviewer – who is remote but available digitally – can access and analyze the audiograms in real-time.
+With SHOEBOX mobile audiometry, a company can save time and money by conducting tests and retests in-house, and the Reviewer – who is remote but available digitally – can access and analyze the audiograms in real time.
 Easy access to the web portal helps the Network to provide swift results turnaround time, with live updates.
 Furthermore, this real-time progression makes it hassle-free for the reviewer and company to easily communicate recommended follow-up actions.

 What happens if a hearing shift is likely not related to noise exposure in the workplace?

 When a shift in hearing has been identified by an employee’s annual hearing test, many employers want to know if that hearing loss is potentially due to noise in the workplace or from something else.
 The employer will want to know if there are factors in the employee’s activities outside of work that may be the main cause of the shift in hearing.
 During the review process, the Audiology Reviewer will take all factors into consideration and should a cause other than exposure to high levels of noise in the workplace likely be the sole cause of the shift, a recommendation will be made by the Reviewer to not include that shift on the OSHA reporting Log.
-Often in this case, a medical or audiological referral is recommended to further investigate the cause of the hearing loss.
+Often, in this case, a medical or audiological referral is recommended to further investigate the cause of the hearing loss.

 In summary, the roles Audiologists and Physicians play in hearing testing results and recommendations, as well as in overall Hearing Conservation Program supervision are vital to OSHA compliance and the success of the program.
 SHOEBOX Audiometry and the SHOEBOX Audiology Review Network are uniquely positioned to help with these important elements of your program.